DataDog/chaos-controller/cli/chaosli/README.md

 ---
 Usage: `go run chaosli/main.go explain --path <path to disruption file>`

-Description: Prints out a summary of the disruption defined by `path`.
+Description: Prints out a summary of the disruption (location defined by `--path`).

 Example: